apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 selector.type  --       The component type name, needs to be your FQCN
 =============  =======  ==============================================

-Example for agent named a1 and it's source called r1:
+Example for agent named a1 and its source called r1:

 .. code-block:: properties